billy1daniels/grippinggolfpodcast/content/post/top-10-public-golf-courses-in-kansas-city.md

 Our 11,000 square foot state of the art clubhouse was opened in the fall of 2003.
 It features a full service dining room, banquet facilities, boardroom, locker rooms, and a fully stocked pro shop.
 At Shoal Creek we are dedicated to being the best golf facility in our class by offering outstanding service and a friendly atmosphere that we trust will inspire you to return time and again.

-For more on Shoal Creek Golf Course visit her website by [Clicking Here](https://www.shoalcreekgolf.com/)
+For more on Shoal Creek Golf Course visit their website by [Clicking Here](https://www.shoalcreekgolf.com/)

 ## 3. Ironhorse Golf Club